 In 1992, our founding Executive Director had an idea.
 The Americans with Disabilities Act (ADA) had just become law and he recognized two important things: that the ADA Coordinators and Professionals that were required by the ADA for the State and local governments as well as those in the private sector would be key to the successful implementation of the new law.
 These people would need accurate, up-to-date information, if they were going to do their jobs successfully.

-Before 2020 and the Pandemic, NAADAC held two conferences each year, one on the west coast and the other on the east coast.
-These conferences are designed to give attendees access to the latest information on the ADA in informal settings that provide many opportunities to learn from nationally-known experts.
+Before the Pandemic, NAADAC held two conferences each year, one on the west coast and the other on the east coast.
+These conferences were designed to give attendees access to the latest information on the ADA in informal settings that provide opportunities to learn from nationally-known experts.
 Our in-person conferences typically have less than 200 which makes for many opportunities to ask questions and network with ADA coordinators and ADA professionals.
-Now, in 2021, NAADAC is planning its first in-person conference for late April 2022 in Florida and planning a series of free Webinars starting in the fall of 2021 and continuing into 2022.
-Watch the NAADAC home page for updates on these sessions!

 We encourage you to become an Associate and NAADAC member!
 Doing so will put you in touch with the best available ADA information and help you in your daily ADA duties and responsibilities.